-A13.5.4Protected Areas
+A13.5.4Protected areas

-Table A13.7 presents a summary of protected area considerations and associated risk issues of the works.
+Consideration has been made as to whether WFD protected areas are at risk from a proposed activity.
+Table 13.7 presents a summary of protected area considerations and associated risk issues of the works.
 As the protected areas considerations indicate that a risk could be associated with the works, this receptor has been scoped into the impact assessment.

-Table A13.7: Protected Areas
+Table 13.7: Protected Areas

 WFD Assessment Questions Nature Conservation Designations Bathing Waters Nutrient Sensitive Areas Shellfish Waters Consider if your activity is within 2km of any WFD protected area?
-There are no designated sites within 2km of the Proposed Scheme.
-There are no bathing water sites within 2km of the Proposed Scheme.
-The Proposed Scheme is approximately 0.3km from the Liffey Estuary and 0.5km from the River Liffey.
+There are no designated sites withing 2km of the Proposed Scheme There are no bathing water sites within 2km of the Proposed Scheme.
+The Proposed Scheme is approximately 50m from the River Liffey and the Liffey Estuary.
 There are no other nutrient sensitive sites within 2km of the Proposed Scheme.
 There are no shellfish waters within 2km of the Proposed Scheme.

-The only protected areas identified in this WFD Assessment pertaining to this Proposed Scheme are the Nutrient Sensitive Areas.
+The only protected areas identified in this WFD Assessment pertaining to the Proposed Scheme are the Nutrient Sensitive Areas.
 The Proposed Scheme will not contribute to the nutrient loads in the Nutrient Sensitive Area.
-There is therefore no risk to this protected area and it is scoped out of the assessment.
+There is therefore no risk to this Protected Area and it is scoped out of the assessment.